 Do you have a difficult time getting your child to brush their teeth?
 You may chalk it up to being strong-willed but it could be something else.
 Your child may have a teeth sensitivity issue.
 Here's what may be going on and what you can do.

-What To Use For Sensitive Teeth In Children
+What to Use For Sensitive Teeth in Children

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.